SaideepGona/The-Life-of-a-Bacterium/README.md

 This is a probabilistic evolutionary simulation of the microbiome.
 It simulates behavioral traits of aThe simulation is written in Go(golang) https://golang.org/, which is nested into an Electron desktop GUI https://electronjs.org/.

+## About the App

+Please view: BactApp Presentation.pdf for more information on the simulation itself.

+Description of Modifiable Parameters in Simulation:
+Dish Radius: Size of the environment
+StartBacteria: Number of starting bacteria strains
+Iteration: Amount of timepoints in simulation
+DrugCutoff: Total bacteria population before introduction of antibiotic to the dish
+PredCutoff: Total bacteria population before introduction of predator bacteria to the dish
+PredCount: Number of predators introduced
+EnergyContent: Amount of "energy units" per food packet (default=13)
+BasalMetabolism: Energy units burned per turn for bacteria to remain alive

 ![Alt text](/simulation/data/Original.png)